Fun and Easy Coffee Can Bread Recipe

 - 1 teaspoon salt

 - Butter or margarine, for greasing

-- Dissolve yeast in water in a large mixing bowl; blend in ginger and 1 tablespoon of the sugar.
+- Dissolve the yeast in water in a large mixing bowl; blend in ginger and 1 tablespoon of the sugar.

 - Stir in the remaining 2 tablespoons sugar and the milk, salt, and vegetable oil.
-With a hand-mixer on low speed, beat in flour 1 cup at a time.
+With a hand-mixer on low speed, beat in the flour 1 cup at a time.
 Beat well after each addition.

 - Place dough in a well-greased 2-pound coffee can, or divide into two well-greased 1-pound coffee cans.
 For a child, this part can get a little messy, but it's all part of the fun!